ximarketing/ximarketing.github.io/server/intranet/README.md

 committed to this public repository, included in the GitHub Pages build, or added to the public chatbot context.

-## Protected games
+## Games and public participant entry

-The public Caddy instance authenticates every request under `/games/negotiation/` through the intranet gateway before proxying it directly to the game container.
-The browser's host-only `__Host-intranet_session` cookie is reused for this check, but Caddy removes that cookie before the game upstream receives the request.
-The game container has no published host port.
-State-changing game API requests must also carry the exact same-origin `Origin: https://intranet.ximarketing.ai` header.
-The gateway rate-limits session checks independently from password attempts.
+Participants do not need the Intranet password.
+Caddy exposes only the participant pages, their required static assets, and an explicit allowlist of participant APIs.
+Host-only pages and control endpoints still pass through the Intranet gateway.
+The browser's host-only `__Host-intranet_session` cookie is used for that check, but Caddy removes it before any game upstream receives the request.
+All game containers have no published host port.
+Every state-changing game API request, public or protected, must carry the exact same-origin `Origin: https://intranet.ximarketing.ai` header.
+Unlisted paths under each game prefix return 404 instead of inheriting public access.

+Negotiation Games serves its SPA and assets publicly.
+Participant room reads, joins, configuration submissions, and event streams are public only on their exact API routes.
+Creating a room, starting a room, and using the single-player `/api/negotiate` endpoint remain password-protected; the application also requires the appropriate unpredictable host or participant token.
+Caddy overwrites `X-Xi-Client-IP` with its own `{remote_host}` value on every Negotiation Games upstream request; the application trusts that value only because the container is reachable exclusively through Caddy.

-The Negotiation Games production bundle must be built with `VITE_API_BASE=/games/negotiation` so that its API and event-stream requests stay inside the protected prefix.
-Caddy strips that prefix only after the session check.
-After a visitor signs in to the intranet, the game does not ask for a second start PIN; multiplayer room starts remain protected by the unpredictable host token.
+The Negotiation Games production bundle must be built with `VITE_API_BASE=/games/negotiation` so that its API and event-stream requests stay inside the routed prefix.
+Caddy strips that prefix only after applying the public-participant or protected-host policy.
+After a host signs in to the intranet, the game does not ask for a second start PIN.
 Keep streaming proxy buffering disabled (`flush_interval -1`).

 `Caddyfile.negotiation-redirect.example` replaces the former public game proxy.
-Browser visits to `https://negotiation.ximarketing.ai/` are redirected to the protected intranet route, while legacy `/api/*` and `/health` requests return 404.
-This redirect block is part of the security boundary: restoring the old public reverse proxy would bypass the intranet login.
+Browser visits to `https://negotiation.ximarketing.ai/` are redirected to the public intranet game page, while legacy `/api/*` and `/health` requests return 404.
+This redirect block is part of the security boundary: restoring the old public reverse proxy would bypass the participant/host route policy.

-Each future game needs both a `GAMES` entry and its own protected Caddy route.
-Never link a private card to an absolute public game URL, broaden the session cookie to `.ximarketing.ai`, or expose a game container port on the host.
+Each future game needs both a `GAMES` entry and its own method-and-path Caddy allowlist.
+Never make an entire game prefix public, broaden the session cookie to `.ximarketing.ai`, or expose a game container port on the host.

 A/B Test Showdown is served under `/games/ab-test/` from an isolated container on the dedicated internal `ximarketing_ab_test_private` network.
-It uses same-origin WebSocket transport at `/games/ab-test/socket.io`; Socket.IO and QR-code assets are bundled locally rather than loaded from a CDN.
+Its landing page, player page, shared styles/translations/images, and participant Socket.IO transport at `/games/ab-test/socket.io` are public.
+The host page remains protected at `/games/ab-test/host.html`; its separately protected `/games/ab-test/host-socket.io` transport receives `X-AB-Host-Authenticated: 1`.
+The public transport always has that header cleared.
+Socket.IO and QR-code assets are bundled locally rather than loaded from a CDN.
+Players join through the current host QR invitation; the bare landing page does not fabricate an invitation or expose a broken join link.
 The game has no separate password.
 Each new session preserves the factual winner for every experiment while randomly swapping its visible A/B position, with exactly six A and six B answers in the twelve-round deck.

 The A/B card and proxy route are one optional feature profile, delimited by the `XIMARKETING AB TEST FEATURE` markers in `portal.py` and